-New Brunswick - Wills Act6
+New Brunswick - Wills Act 5

-- 35.1 Where a court of competent jurisdiction is satisfied that a document or any writing on a document embodies - (a) the testamentary intentions of the deceased, or
+- 35.1 Where a court of competent jurisdiction is satisfied that a document or any writing on a document embodies - (a) the testamentary intentions of the deceased, or - (b) the intention of the deceased to revoke, alter or revive a will of the deceased or the testamentary intentions of the deceased embodied in a document other than a will, the court may, notwithstanding that the document or writing was not executed in compliance with the formal requirements imposed by this Act, order that the document or writing is valid

-4 The Wills Act, Chapter W-14.1, 1996, Saskatchewan.
+The Wills Act, Chapter W-14.1, 1996, Saskatchewan.

-5 The Wills Act, C.C.S.M., c.
+4 The Wills Act, C.C.S.M., c.
 W150, Manitoba.

-6 The Wills Act, c.
+The Wills Act, c.
 W-9, New Brunswick.